break-even sales point chart example: showing the contribution margin vs fixed costs and where you will find profit vs loss

 2Much makes $730,000 in revenue every month on their 3-tier SaaS: Standard, Pro and Enterprise plans.
 Sounds like a lot of sales right?
 But monthly costs include $300,000 on salaries, rent, business insurance, and some additional fixed overhead costs.
 Their variable costs range from $330,000 to $530,000 a month.

 Right away, it’s evident that 2Much runs the risk of dipping into the red.
 Because sales revenues average $730,000 and fixed costs are $300,000, that leaves only $430,000 remaining to cover variable costs.
-When both fixed and variable costs equal total revenue ($300,000 + $430,000 = $130,000), then the business breaks even.
+When both fixed and variable costs equal total revenue ($300,000 + $430,000 = $730,000), then the business breaks even.

-But when 2Much has a more expensive month and sees $530,000 on variable costs, it experiences a $100,000 loss.
+But when 2Much sees a more expensive month with fluctuating overhead expenses with and sees $530,000 on variable costs, it experiences a $100,000 loss.
 If the company spends less than $430,000 there is profit left over.

 1. Cost-cutting strategies: Are there any expenses that could be cut to break-even?
 E.g., You could massively reduce your staff size like Elon Musk did with X (formerly Twitter) to turn around your break-even.
 Just kidding, don’t do that.
 Or at least try our fractional CFO services before you do.
 We can offer plenty of ways to reduce labor costs that don’t involve doling out pink slips.